Rum and Cook

 Maximize Performance: Yoder Upgraded Fan Replacement Kit | Rum and Cook

 Yoder released an upgraded fan kit for the YS640 and 480, so I had to try it out.
 The Yoder fan replacement kit adds dual ball bearings and will help you get up to temperature faster and hold temperatures even better.
-In this video: bbq.rumandcook.com/Yoder-Fan-Upgrade ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: bbq.rumandcook.com/11-secrets 📢 The following partners and suppo...
+In this video: bbq.rumandcook.com/Yoder-Fan-Upgrade ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: www.pelletgrillsecrets.com 📢 The following partners and supporte...

 All Hype?
 Trying Iberico Baby Back Ribs for the First Time | Rum and Cook